Overview

 Whole-paper maths habits

-On full papers, marks cluster where students rush:
+For Cambridge Cambridge mark scheme, on full papers, marks cluster where students rush:

 - Quadratics and discriminants — sign errors cost M1 and A1 together.